-Kata-Karon Viewpoint is one of the most frequented viewpoints in Phuket.
+Kata-Karon Viewpoint is one of the most frequented viewpoints in Phuket and it just around the corner from the Mangosteen Resort.
 From here, it is possible to take in views of Kata Noi, Kata Yai and Karon beaches.
 Located between Nai Harn and Kata Noi beaches, the viewpoint is busy most days of the year and is a staple of many tour itineraries.
 Called locally ‘Khao Saam Haad’ (Three Beaches Hill), the local municipality for some reason has officially renamed it ‘Karon Viewpoint’.
 It’s located just to the south of Kata Noi Beach and looks out directly out to the Andaman Sea but most people have their cameras trained due north at the undeniably impressive eight-kilometre vista of the three west coast beaches with Mom Tri’s Villa Royale in the foreground and the distant Hilton Arcadia on Karon Beach in the background.
 There’s plenty of parking space at Kata Viewpoint and when things do get a little crowded people simply park roadside.
 You’ll find drinks and snack stands here along with a large gazebo (with seats) to provide shade.
 The viewpoint is about a 10-minute drive from Kata Beach and a further 10 minutes down to Nai Harn Beach.

 Phuket Big Buddha Viewpoint